 Change is always difficult, whether for organizations or individuals.
-In the 21st century, we are living in a world of frequent changes that is ruled by technological advancement.
-If we want to ensure our business’ continuity and success, we have no choice but to adapt and adopt.
+In the 21st century, we are living in a world of frequent changes that are ruled by technological advancement.
+If we want to ensure our business continuity and success, we have no choice but to adapt and adopt.
 Adapting to the changing business environment in this complex and competitive world is crucial for business survival and cannot be neglected.
 The year 2020 was a big proof of the sudden changes that can occur, not only on the local level but globally.

-In some organizations, quality programs are seen as an unwelcome intrusion because they require the adoption of tools and processes that some people regard as unnecessary, or perhaps just seem too time consuming.
+In some organizations, quality programs are seen as an unwelcome intrusion because they require the adoption of tools and processes that some people regard as unnecessary, or perhaps just seem too time-consuming.
 There are different ways that managers can motivate team members to go along with established quality practices.
 Like any other domain, that can sometimes involve a mixture of positive and negative incentives; but the most effective methods for improving user adoption tend to involve the so-called “cultural” issues.
 We have written a lot about how important it is to create a culture of quality.
-It’s not an easy task, and it doesn’t happen overnight; but the results are worth it.
+It’s not an easy task, and it doesn’t happen overnight, but the results are worth it.

 What is User Adoption?

 Resistance to change is always expected when talking about organizational change.
 People resist change especially when introducing a new technology.
-The latter is most of the times perceived as a threat to the stability and can trigger a feeling of fear of the unknown.
+The latter is most of the time perceived as a threat to stability and can trigger a feeling of fear of the unknown.
 However, resistance can be minimized to its lowest level when following these 7 tips, which will guide your internal communications to improve overall user adoption strategy.

 As you begin that long-term journey, though, it can be useful to also think in terms of shorter-term incremental goals that can help drive user adoption.
 Here are some tips for making that happen:

-#1 Promoting Communication Culture
+#1 Promoting communication culture

 #2 Engaging Influencing Staff